Covering 2020: Media perspectives from news professionals

-Seemingly overnight, a novel coronavirus disease, called COVID-19, prompted a pandemic—and changes to the coverage and delivery of news.
+Seemingly overnight, COVID-19 prompted a pandemic—as well as changes to the coverage and delivery of news.
 Nationwide demonstrations for racial justice, following the death of George Floyd in Minneapolis, presented further safety challenges.

 Graduates of La Salle University’s undergraduate communication program who are working in the news media have faced these challenges head-on and have adapted while leaning on storytelling skills that were formed during their time studying at La Salle.